 <!-- Display with subfile records--> <block> <gs-template src="/templates/MYLIB/DSP001/HEADER.html"></gs-template> <gs-template src="/templates/MYLIB/DSP001/SUBFILE1.html"></gs-template> <gs-template src="/templates/MYLIB/DSP001/FOOTER.html"></gs-template> </block> <!-- Display with record details--> <block> <gs-template src="/templates/MYLIB/DSP001/HEADER.html"></gs-template> <gs-template src="/templates/MYLIB/DSP001/DETAILS.html"></gs-template> <gs-template src="/templates/MYLIB/DSP001/FOOTER.html"></gs-template> </block>

 Automatic Screen Definition

 Green Screen Server will detect display file used in current terminal screen including list of display records used.
-This enables creating unique "path" based on system, partition, library, object, and record list.
-This "path" can be used for a simple mapping between detected screen and custom made template saved on the server.
+This enables creating a unique "path" based on system, partition, library, object, and record list.
+This "path" can be used for a simple mapping between the detected screen and custom-made template saved on the server.

-In example above, two generated templates if modifed and saved, will be placed in
+In example above, two generated templates if modified and saved, will be placed in

 /SSID/PARTITION/MYLIB/DSPO001/HEADER.html /SSID/PARTITION/MYLIB/DSPO001/DETAILS.html /SSID/PARTITION/MYLIB/DSPO001/SUBFILE.html /SSID/PARTITION/MYLIB/DSPO001/FOOTER.html